John J. DeGioia: Honors and affiliations

 In addition to his role as university president, DeGioia is involved in a number of national education organizations.
 He has been the chair of the board of directors of the American Council on Education and the Forum for the Future of Higher Education, and the chair of the board of governors of the National Collegiate Athletic Association (NCAA).
 He has been a member of the boards of directors of the Carnegie Corporation of New York and the National Association of Independent Schools, as well as a commissioner of the Knight Commission on Intercollegiate Athletics.
 He is a member of the World Economic Forum's Global Agenda Council on Values and WEF's Global University Leaders Forum.

 DeGioia was presented the "Lifetime Achievement Award for Excellence in Academia" by the Order Sons of Italy in America in 2004, and the "Catholic in the Public Square Award" by Commonweal magazine in 2012.
 He was named "Washingtonian of the Year" by Washingtonian magazine in 2008, and a "Brave Thinker" by The Atlantic in 2012.

 DeGioia was inducted into the Amity Regional High School hall of honor in 2006.
 In 2010, he was elected a member of the American Academy of Arts and Sciences.
 He has received honorary degrees from Miami Dade College in 2008, Loyola University Maryland in 2009, Queens University Belfast in 2009, Sacred Heart University in 2011, Mount Aloysius College in 2015, and Seattle University in 2016.
 In addition, he has received an honorary fellowship at Wrexham Glyndŵr University in 2010, and the "Esteemed Friend" award from Sophia University in Tokyo in 2014.
 He has been a member of the U.S. National Commission for UNESCO.

 Personal life

 DeGioia's father, John G. DeGioia, worked as a customer service specialist for a Connecticut manufacturing company.
 His mother taught gifted students in the Hanford, California, public schools.

-On November 5, 1994, DeGioia married Theresa Anne Miller, an alumna of Georgetown University.
+On November 5, 1994, DeGioia married Theresa Anne Miller, a 1989 graduate of Georgetown University.
 Both Catholic, they were married at Holy Trinity Church in the Georgetown neighborhood, in a ceremony presided over by DeGioia's uncle and Jesuit priest, John J. Begley.
 They have one son.
 DeGioia is a member of the Order of Malta.